 The African Church – growing, vibrant, and confident in the Gospel – has tremendous untapped potential to reach this beautiful continent and beyond.

 In 1895, the church in our traditional mobilizing countries (America, England, Canada. etc.) was strong, and the church in Africa, with a few exceptions, was almost non-existent.
 In 2018, the tables are turned: the church has declined in our traditional mobilizing countries, and is booming in virtually all sub-Saharan African countries.
 Jesus Christ is building His church in Africa.
 And the Lord of the Harvest is calling more and more African laborers into His harvest fields.

 AIM is excited to play a part in inviting, equipping, sending, training, serving, and encouraging African workers to take the gospel to the remaining unreached peoples of Africa and beyond.

-Explore this ongoing series about Africans on the front lines of this work, and AIM’s part in it.
+Explore this ongoing series about Africans on the front lines of this work.

 Meet Moussa, a Chadian missionary reaching the Mbororo people